This post may contain affiliate links, view our disclosure.

 - Add the egg, egg yolk, milk, and vanilla bean paste to the flour mixture.
 Use the dough hook attachment on the stand mixer to mix on low speed until the ingredients come together and start to look like dough.

-- With the mixer still on low speed, add the room temperature butter 1 tablespoon at a time until it’s fully mixed in.
+- With the mixer still on low speed, add the room temperature butter 1 tablespoon at a time until fully combined.
 Wait to add the next tablespoon of butter until the previous one is fully incorporated.
-Once all the butter is mixed in, turn the mixer speed to medium and knead for 10 minutes.
+When all the butter is mixed in, turn the mixer speed to medium and knead for 10 minutes.

 - Oil a large bowl.
 Use your hands to shape the dough into a ball and place it in the oiled bowl, rolling it around to coat.
 Cover the bowl with plastic wrap or a clean kitchen towel.